-Feedback about pre-applications that underwent an internal review for competitiveness will be provided after the deadline for the receipt of applications.
+Written feedback about pre-applications will be provided after the deadline for the receipt of applications.

 Topics with comparatively few pre-applications may not make use of such pre-application reviews.
 The ratio of encourage/discourage results will differ between topical subjects.